Kareemali20/OOP-Project/README.md

 # OOP-Project
-This repository is for adding all the files that is concerned about the project and for the team to add their information
+This repository is for adding all the files that is concerned about the project and for the team to add their work

 Diagrams :